-Lord Of The Rings Two Towers and Return Of The King tie-in games had Uruk-Hai as the general Elite Mooks to much weaker Orcs.
-They had the heavily armored variants, the crossbowmen (which dealt greater damage at range than Orc archers and could throw fire bombs) and the Berserkers.
-Those had plenty of health, greater attack range because of their scythes and could block most of your attacks and rapidly counter-attack.
+Lord Of The Rings The Two Towers and Return Of The King tie-in games had Uruk-Hai as the general Elite Mooks to weaker Orcs.
+They had the heavily armored variants, the crossbowmen (which dealt much greater damage at range than Orc archers and could throw fire bombs) and the Berserkers.
+Those dealt plenty of damage, had greater attack range than the player because of their scythes and could block most of your attacks and rapidly counter-attack.

 The three mercenary gangs in the same game also had these.
 Blue Suns had the relatively weak Legionnaries and Centurions, who were tough but were equipped with slow-firing Vindicators.
 Eclipse had far more dangerous Engineers and biotic Vanguards, which were able to deploy drones and Ao E attacks.
 These had more elite Operatives and Commandoes.
 Finally, Blood Pack had Krogan Warriors as its Elite troops, but they were slow and restricted to short-range shotguns, making them little better than their Vorcha Underlings.